Lynnesbian/mstdn-ebooks/README.md

 | learn_from_cw | false |  If true, mstdn-ebooks will learn from CW'd posts. |
 | mention_handling | 1 |  0: Never use mentions.
 1: Only generate fake mentions in the middle of posts, never at the start.
 2: Use mentions as normal (old behaviour). |
 | max_thread_length | 15 | The maximum number of bot posts in a row before it stops replying.
 A thread can be 10 or 10000 posts long, but the bot will stop after it has posted `max_thread_length` times. |

-## Original README
-hey look it's an ebooks bot

-python3

-install the requirements with `sudo pip3 install -r requirements.txt`

-make a bot (probably on bots in space) and follow the target accounts

-run `python3 main.py` to login and scrape

-run `python3 gen.py` to make a toot

-cron is an okay choice to make it toot regularly